 Oxides of Nitrogen (NOx)

-Oxides of Nitrogen are mainly formed by two routes; one, whenever anything is burnt in air, oxides of nitrogen are formed.
-This is because the air we breathe is made up of nitrogen (78%) and oxygen (21%) and these combine where heat from combustion is available – this is called Thermal NOx.
+Oxides of nitrogen are mainly formed by two routes.
+Firstly, whenever anything is burnt in air, oxides of nitrogen are formed.
+This is because the air we breathe is made up of nitrogen (78%) and oxygen (21%) and these combine where heat from combustion is available – this is called thermal NOx.
 Secondly by nitrogen within the waste feed such as green waste.
-Nitrogen dioxide, and Nitric oxide are both oxides of nitrogen and together referred to as NOx.
+Nitrogen dioxide, and nitric oxide are both oxides of nitrogen and together referred to as NOx.